-The Riverside is where you would normally alight for The Riverside Museum, or the transport museum as most Glaswegians know it, which is absolutely fantastic for all the family.
+The riverside is where you would normally alight for The Riverside Museum, or the transport museum as most Glaswegians know it, which is absolutely fantastic for all the family.
 The building itself was designed by Zaha Hadid and is a really impressive sight.
-I look forward to another visit when it reopens towards the end of August.

 The part of the tour that takes you by the University of Glasgow is also a highlight as you can see right up the River Kelvin to the University’s main building.
-In the the autumn especially, with all the leaves changing colour, it looks just like a postcard.
+In the autumn especially, with all the leaves changing colour, it looks just like a postcard.
 I always tell people to get their cameras ready for that view.
-The University, said to be the inspiration behind Hogwarts, also has stunning grounds to wander around and the excellent Hunterian Art Gallery and Museum which is expected to reopen by the end of August.
+The University said to be the inspiration behind Hogwarts, also has stunning grounds to wander around and the excellent Hunterian Art Gallery and Museum.

-Kelvingrove Art Gallery and Museum always has been and will be again, the city's must-see attraction when it reopens in August.
+Kelvingrove Art Gallery and Museum always has been the city's must-see attraction.
 I could spend days inside this amazing venue.
 It’s usually the first place I recommend people visit.

 What hidden gems or interesting landmarks should people look out for during the tour?

-There’s so many.
+There are so many.
 Some you can see from the bus tour but others you’ll have to go exploring to find!
 Like some of the smaller museums that are easy to miss out on unless you know about them.
-One that has just reopened is the Glasgow Police Museum on Bell Street near Merchant Square.
+One is the Glasgow Police Museum on Bell Street near Merchant Square.
 This is where you can learn about the Glasgow police force which is, in fact, the oldest in the world.
 It’s free to visit but if you want to leave a donation they’re always happy to accept your coppers!

 Glickman’s sweetie shop is my favourite secret spot in the city.
 It’s belonged to the Glickman family since 1903 and is the best place to buy some old fashioned Scottish sweets.
 The sweets are so irresistible that our drivers sometimes dive in quickly at that stop for a wee sugar rush!